 Materials and Quality

 Materials and their quality can sometimes be relative to the price.
 For example, you can expect regular foam, which is rather hot and retains a lot of heat, to pop up more frequently in this market.
-Therefore, it is imperative to read specs and get familiar with a product before you buy it.
+Therefore, it is imperative to read specs and get familiar with a model before you buy it.
 There are lots of favorable options at this price point – if you know where to look.

 The off-gassing smell is rather common in beds at this particular price point.
 The reason is simple – most of them are made of memory foam and regular foam, the prevailing one is the latter.
 The compression/boxing process leads to the smell that you may experience.

 It should last for a couple of days at most.
 An additional thing to be aware of is the time that these mattresses need to decompress.
 They usually arrive in a box, and as you put them on the bed, they will take some time to reach their intended height.
 That said, it should not be anything too major.

 Get More Info: Toxic Materials in Foam Mattresses

 The durability and the lifespan of beds for less than $500 can vary.
 This is mainly due to the overall characteristics of the materials.
 Most of the beds will come with substantial 10-year warranties at the very least.
 However, you can also find ones which are covered by 25 years.
 If having one for a long time is something you are interested in, be sure to read reviews to get the inside scoop.